czczajka/czczajka.github.io/_posts/2024-01-13-price_tracker_1.md

 3. Architecture overview.
 4. Hands-on.
     - Using AWS Management Console.
-    - Using the provided script.
+    - Automated, with AWS CLI.
 5. Summury.

 ## A Few Words at the Beginning